tnebooks/12th-biology/content.en/zoology/environmental/environmental_issues.md

-Certain measures help to remove pollutants, reduce their presence or prevent their entry into the atmosphere.
-* Trees are the best remedy for urban particulate and gaseous pollution
+Certain measures help to remove pollutants, reduce their presence or prevent their entry into the atmosphere.- Trees are the best remedy for urban particulate and gaseous pollution

-* Forests act as carbon sinks and lungs of the planet
+- Forests act as carbon sinks and lungs of the planet

-* Catalytic converters in vehicles help to reduce polluting gases drastically
+- Catalytic converters in vehicles help to reduce polluting gases drastically

-* Diesel exhaust filters in automobiles cuts particulates
+- Diesel exhaust filters in automobiles cuts particulates

-* Electrostatic precipitators reduce release of industrial pollutants
+- Electrostatic precipitators reduce release of industrial pollutants

-* Cost effective air pollution treatment systems like indoor plants and high performance biofilters can improve indoor air quality
+- Cost effective air pollution treatment systems like indoor plants and high performance biofilters can improve indoor air quality